Greece Moments Greece Moments

 Residents of Katakefalos

-The path first leads north along the asphalt road, then over a gravel road to the lonely Katakefalos Plateau.
-At the chapel of Agios Philippos you keep to the left, past goat stables and shortly afterwards you will see the Kastro.
-The last part is steep and leads along a mule track.
+The path first leads north along the asphalt road, then along a gravel track to the remote Katakefalos Plateau.
+At the chapel of Agios Philippos, keep to the left, past goat stables, and shortly afterwards you’ll spot the Kastro.
+The final stretch is steep and follows a mule track.

 Kastro Oria Kythnos Kykladen